mayroberts/lcwgs-population-analysis-minus-the-cursing/data-preprocessing.md

 Now we use `2.1-summary_stats_plot.mpi` to further summarized stats and plot a histogram (output of read_count.Rmd).
 We use the histogram which should be a normal distribution (though might have a long tail) to figure out what our min adn max depth should be for the next steps of snp calling and filtering.

-SO: for this part, I did a bunch of test runs of just the "## Design filters for SNP calling " on the head node to adjust the min and max depth values.
+SO: for this part, I did a bunch of test runs of the "## Design filters for SNP calling " bit of the r script on the head node to adjust the min and max depth values.
 Apparently this part is kind of eyeballed.
-We're going for chopping off the end of the distributions to make it a normal distribution looking plot.
+The aim is to chop off the ends of the `depth_hist` distribution to make it a normal distribution looking plot. `depth_hist` is depth on x axis and # of sites on the y-axis so it shows you a distribution of how many sites have 0 coverage (a lot), how many have 50x coverage, how many have 300x....etc.
+It ends you looking kind of like a normal distribution except for the front end and tail end - so we chop it off to make a nice normal distribution.
+Why?
+Haven't wrapped my head around that yet...

  `2.1-summary_stats_plot.mpi` This calls on the R script